Bharathwaj7/ResumeMatch-Pro/README.md

 **Intelligent Resume Analysis and GitHub Project Selection**

-ResumeMatch Pro is a comprehensive AI-powered tool designed to help job seekers optimize their resumes and select the most relevant GitHub projects for job applications.
+ResumeMatch Pro is an AI-powered tool that helps job seekers optimize their resumes and select the most relevant GitHub projects based on job descriptions.
+It analyzes resume content for keyword matches, evaluates job fit, and integrates with GitHub to generate ATS-optimized project summaries—boosting your chances of landing technical roles.

 ---